Purple Rain – Prince (1984)

 In a way, Purple Rain is a much more impressive album than Thriller.
 Where Jackson bulldozed through the charts with radio-friendly R&B and rock, Prince challenged us with a variety of sounds:

-“Take Me With U” bordered on folk, with acoustic guitars providing the foundation, once again accompanied by strings.
-Backup singers Wendy and Lisa were moved to the forefront, making it more of a trio than a solo effort.
+- “Take Me With U” bordered on baroque folk, with acoustic guitars providing the foundation, once again accompanied by strings.

 Of course, Prince couldn’t resist getting nasty.
 “Darling Nikki” drew the ire of Tipper Gore and family and church organizations, but it led us sex-starved teens straight to the lyric sheet to find out the exploits of said Nikki.
 Prince was the bad boy of rock, and his racy lyrics and onstage antics set him apart from Michael Jackson.
 And although some would argue that these ventures into eroticism attributed to his smoldering, sexual persona, it was more of a humorous distraction to an otherwise perfect album.